 Top Tips to Land Your First MSP Client

 #1.
 Ask for a Referral

-Almost every MSP will tell you that the biggest opportunity and lowest cost is your existing client base: referrals.
+Almost every MSP will tell you how to get MSP clients using your existing client base as a biggest opportunity: referrals.
 It costs nothing to ask for referrals, and doing so has a high success rate.

 Even if you are new to the game, while starting your own MSP, you most likely already have an IT background and contacts in the IT industry.
 Don't be afraid to ask for them for referrals.

 Further reading How to Get Managed Services Client Referrals

 When your goal is finding managed services clients, visibility means everything.
 Rather than searching for an MSP client, let the client find you.
 Explore ways that potential clients can reach out to you and make sure that all channels are accessible.